briandgomez/Study/Security+/Security Program Management and Oversight.md

     - Accept the risk

 - Accept with exemption
-    - i.e. A security policy can not be followed
+    - A security policy or regulation can not be followed
+    - The exemption may need an approval

 - Accept with exception
-    - i.e. Internal security policies are not applied
+    - Internal security policies are not applied yet
+    - i.e. The monthly updates cause a critical software package to crash

 - Risk reporting
     - Document with a list of all the risks the organization is tracking